 Elders/pastors are men in the church who, according to scripture, are to devote themselves to the ministry of the word and prayer (Acts 6:4).
 Their qualifications are laid out in 1 Timothy 3 and Titus 1.

 Kevin McKay, lead pastor

 Travis and his wife Rebeca originally come to us from Chattanooga, TN.
 They met working at Sam’s Club and have three children (two boys and a girl).
 He was educated at The Criswell College (BA Biblical Studies, 2002) and Gordon-Conwell Theological Seminary (MA Old Testament, MA Biblical Languages, 2008).
 He had the privilege of learning from the pastors at Capitol Hill Baptist Church in Washington, DC as a pastoral intern following seminary.
-After a short stent in his home town he and his family moved to Providence, RI in 2010.
-In addition to serving as a pastor here among Grace Harbor, Travis serves under the North American Mission Board as The Protestant Minister at Johnson & Wales University.
-Travis and his family reside in the Federal Hill neighborhood of Providence.
+After a short stint in his home town, he and his family moved to Providence, RI in 2010.
+In addition to serving as an associate pastor here among Grace Harbor, Travis serves under the North American Mission Board as collegiate coordinator in Providence for the Baptist Convention of New England.
+Travis and his family reside in Providence.